← Back

 MC1193371 How to use Microsoft Intune to update expiring Secure Boot certificates

-How to use Microsoft Intune to update expiring Secure Boot certificates Intune now supports deploying and managing Secure Boot certificate updates for Windows clients, offering an alternative to registry and Group Policy methods.
-New settings are available but disabled by default.
-You can now deploy, manage, and monitor Secure Boot certificate.
+How to use Microsoft Intune to update expiring Secure Boot certificates Admins can now use Intune to deploy, manage, and monitor Secure Boot certificate updates on Windows clients, with new settings available for streamlined management.
+You can now deploy, manage, and monitor Secure Boot certificate updates.
+This method represents an alternative.

 MC1162945 Plan for Change: Removing Intune guided scenarios from the Intune admin center in January 2026